chrisEsk/chrisesk.github.io/docs/src/index.md

 ### Introduction

 I'm a pragmatic leader, detail oriented professional with experience in <strong>e-commerce, crowdfunding platforms, home owner associations, QA, DevOps, entrepreneurship and project management</strong>.
-I specialize in sofware engineering development, both techincal and process side.
+I specialize in sofware engineering development, both technical and process side.

 I’ve worked with various technologies and tools for the development of hybrid apps.
 I enjoy working in a team environment and learning from others, as well as sharing my knowledge.